stormpath/stormpath-spa-dev-server/README.md

   ```

 5. Login to the [Stormpath Console](https://api.stormpath.com/) and grab the *href* (called *REST URL* in the UI) of your *Application*
-6. Using the *App Href*, run this command:
+6. Run this command with your *App Href*:

   ```bash
   $ export STORMPATH_APPLICATION_HREF=<YOUR-APP-HREF>